-The UGC strives to provide students with up-to-date information about university application, guiding them from the initial planning process, to the actual application technicalities, to deciding which university offer to take.
+The UGC strives to provide students with up-to-date information about university application and guide them through the application and admission processes.

-Planning for the Application
+2.1 Planning for the Application

-The UGC organises regular university talks mainly for Year 11 and 12 students, with some featuring university representatives from various countries, explaining their programmes and admission requirement to our students.
-In order to help students identify a suitable major they would like to pursue in university, the UGC created the "Finding a Path" talk series, outlining the basics of some of the most popular disciplines, including Medicine, Law, Engineering, Arts and Design etc. to foster students' understanding of different areas of studies that high education can offer.
-Since the academic year 2015-2016, we have also extended invitations to parents who are interested in obtaining firsthand university application information.
-Please see below for some of the visiting universities last year:
+The UGC organises regular university talks mainly for Year 11 and 12 students.
+These talks feature admissions tutors from local and international universities, and aim to explain various fields of study and admissions requirements to students.
+In order to help students identify a suitable major they would like to pursue in university, the UGC has initiated a career exploration series, "Finding a Path."
+The talk series outline the basics of some of the most popular disciplines, including Medicine, Law, Engineering, Education, Psychology, Arts and Design etc. to foster students' understanding of different areas of studies that high education can offer.
+Please see the below for some of the visiting universities last year:

-- Durham University Law School

 - Hong Kong University of Science and Technology

-- University of East Anglia Medicinal Chemistry

-- Cardiff University

-- Chinese University of Hong Kong Faculty of Medicine
+- Chinese University of Hong Kong

-- University of Warwick

 - University of Hong Kong

+- City University of Hong Kong (Veterinary Medicine)

+- Durham University

+- Imperial College London